Our Process

 Step 3: Prep

-Before my design is ready to be printed, I have to prepare the various necessary tools.
 I prioritize sustainability, looking to reuse tools when possible and source the parts I need from eco-friendly options.

 Photopolymer Plates

 When a job is too specific for old type, I can design something new and have it turned into a plastic plate to print from.
-Plates are our go-to when we’re printing the part of the card that needs that tactile deep impression.
+Plates are our go-to when we’re printing the part of a card that needs that tactile deep impression.

 Ink